SK-Hardwired/xavc_rtmd2srt/README.md

 - built-in camera/lens color/ND filters value
 - gamma curve/knee formulas/params (as these are also important for very pro video/cinema cameras)

-To do:
-- implement speed and heading export to GPX file (may be using Garmin GPX extensions)

 Windows x64 executable available (see zip file in files list).
 Usage: as any console app, accepts 1 required argument (full video file path or just file name if in the same folder)
 Example: **rtmd2srt.exe D:\Video\C0035.MP4**